 Advising clients on spoliation issues and matters involving regulatory and compliance issues

-Karen's areas of industry expertise include tobacco, technology (hardware, software), food & beverage, manufacturing, banking, and pharmaceuticals.
+Karen's areas of industry expertise include tobacco, technology (hardware, software), food and beverage, manufacturing, banking, and pharmaceuticals.

 Before joining Redgrave LLP, Karen was a Senior Advisor at Business Intelligence Associates where she assisted clients with all phases of eDiscovery in litigation and investigations from identification to disposition.
-She also worked as Counsel at Redgrave Daley Ragan & Wagner, LLP and as an Associate at Jones Day.
-She was a law clerk to Honorable Elizabeth D. Laporte, United States District Court for the Northern District of California, and Honorable David Warner Hagen, United States District Court for the District of Nevada.
+She also worked as Counsel at Redgrave Daley Ragan & Wagner LLP and as an Associate at Jones Day.
+She was a law clerk to Hon.
+Elizabeth D. Laporte (U.S. District Court for the Northern District of California) and Hon.
+David Warner Hagen (U.S. District Court for the District of Nevada).